top of page

 Start by shaping your base.

-Form the cone: Tear off a large sheet of aluminum foil and roll it into a cone with a slightly curved tip — you’re going for that classic horn-of-plenty shape.
+• Form the cone: Tear off a large sheet of aluminum foil.
+Roll it into a cone with a slightly curved tip.
+You’re going for that classic horn-of-plenty shape.
 If it feels flimsy, double-wrap it or stuff it with crumpled foil for extra support.

-Prep it for baking: Give the outside of your foil cone a good coating of non-stick cooking spray so the dough doesn’t cling for dear life later.
+• Prep it for baking: Give the outside of your foil cone a good coating of non-stick cooking spray.
+This will help the dough not cling for dear life later.

 A large cornucopia tinfoil form being held with hands on a marble countertop